decentralized-identity/labs-linkedclaims/docs/companion_guide.md

    - Ensure all evidence is timestamped and cryptographically verified.

 3. **Build Trust Relationships**:
-   - Use `stars` and `confidence` to reflect evolving trust in the claim.
+   - Use `confidence` to stake the issuer's credibility on the claim and `stars` to reflect user feedback.

 4. **Verify Claims**:
    - Validate cryptographic digests and ensure source URIs are accessible.